 The purpose of the integrated TRPA Regional Transportation Plan/Air Quality Plan (RTP/AQP) is to attain and maintain the ETCCs established by TRPA in 1982 and applicable federal, state, and local standards for transportation and air quality.
 The RTP/AQP establishes goals and policies to direct future transportation-related decisions.
 In addition, the RTP/AQP includes an action element with a list of proposed programs, capital improvements, and a financing strategy to construct or operate these improvements.
-The TRPA Environmental Improvement Program (EIP) also addresses programs, capital improvements.
+The TRPA Environmental Improvement Program (EIP) also addresses programs, capital improvements and strategies to finance the improvements.
 The TRPA Code of Ordinances, Chapter 91, establishes Air Quality Control Regulations.